Why Is Overloading a Truck Dangerous?

 An overloaded truck can be tough to control, especially during bad weather conditions, such as fog, snow, and rain.
 Also, an overloaded truck may increase its speed on a downward slope, making it difficult for the vehicle to stop in time and avoid a collision.

-Who Is Responsible in an Accident Involving an Overloaded Truck?
+Who Is Responsible for an Accident Involving an Overloaded Truck?

 Determining who is responsible for an accident involving an overloaded truck may be complex since several parties may be involved.
 These parties include: